 Other highlights include its centrifugal air-cleaning system that improves air filter cleanliness and engine life, an ergonomically-designed front handle, a smart start system for easy starting of the engine and an adjustable oil pump.
 In fact, most customers have found this chainsaw to be convenient and easy to handle due to the abovementioned features.
 This is despite its heavy weight at about 21lbs.
 The Husqvarna 460 gas chainsaw also comes with a two-year warranty.
 While I will not recommend this chainsaw to new and inexperienced users, this is a pricey but worthy investment for chainsaw users who are experienced and require a chainsaw that can last heavy-duty usage.
 If you’re looking for an upgrade or a powerful chainsaw and willing to splurge, then the Husqvarna 460 is a chainsaw that you should certainly consider.

-The Worx WG304.1 is an affordable option and enjoys a huge following based on the many positive chainsaw reviews 2019 we have seen online.
+The Worx WG304.1 is an affordable option.
 If you want the best budget chainsaw, consider getting the Worx WG304.1.
 This chainsaw shares many similar features with the older model, including Worx’s patented auto-tension chain system, low kickback bar, built-in safety chain brake, ergonomically-designed handles, automatic oil lubrication, lightweight design at just 11.3lbs and a three-year warranty.
 The main improvements include a 15-amp motor that provides more power and a longer guide bar at 18 inches, as compared to the Worx WG303.1’s 14.5-amp motor and 16-inch guide bar.
 Like the Makita UC4051A, the Worx WG304.1 is also an electric chainsaw, which means it shares the same advantages that a typical electric chainsaw would have over gas and battery-powered models.
 While the Worx WG304.1 may not be as powerful as the Makita UC4051A, it should suffice for light-duty jobs like pruning and the occasional medium-duty work such as the chopping of firewood for domestic use.